syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-ASP-NET-Core.md

 ## Creating a PDF document with table

-The following code example shows how to create a PDF document with a simple table.
+The [PdfGrid](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Grid.PdfGrid.html) allows you to create a table from a [DataSource](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Grid.PdfGrid.html#Syncfusion_Pdf_Grid_PdfGrid_DataSource) (data set, data table, arrays, or IEnumerable object) in PDF document.The following code example shows how to create a PDF document with a simple table.

 {% highlight c# tabtitle="C#" %}